ramikg/openwithida/README.md

 To find out the cause for the error, run `pip install` with the `-v` flag.

-The cause is most likely a nonstandard IDA folder location, and the solution is to run the installer manually (see below).
+Alternatively, run the installer manually (see below).

-### How to install the _OpenWithIDA_ context menu extension manually?
+### How to run the installer manually?

-If the automatic `pip install` installation failed, or if you want to use a custom path for IDA or Python, you may manually (re)install the context menu item:
+If you want to specify a custom path for IDA or Python, run

 ```batch
 python installer.py --help